bokulich-lab/q2-fondue/tutorial/tutorial.md

 - `--o-run-ids` is the output artifact containing the scraped run IDs and associated DOI names.
 - `--o-study-ids` is the output artifact containing the scraped study IDs and associated DOI names.
 - `--o-bioproject-ids` is the output artifact containing the scraped BioProject IDs and associated DOI names.
+- `--o-other-ids` is the output artifact containing the scraped sample and experiment IDs.

-To investigate which run, study and BioProject IDs were scraped from your collection, you can check out the respective output artifacts with the commands:
+To investigate which run, study, BioProject and other IDs were scraped from your collection, you can check out the respective output artifacts with the commands:
 ```shell
 qiime metadata tabulate \
       --m-input-file fondue-output/run_ids.qza \